Course Logistics #

 Course Tools #

-This course uses Canvas for announcements, quizzes, grading, and Q&A. Sensitive information, such as the course Zoom link or access to recorded class meetings, are also made available on Canvas.
+This course uses Canvas for announcements, quizzes, and grading.
+Sensitive information, such as the course Zoom link or access to recorded class meetings, are also made available on Canvas.
 Access to Canvas is limited to course students and staff and is invite-only.

 We use this site to distribute much of the written course information, such as the syllabus, links to readings, and project description documents.